Semi-blind Source Separation via Sparse Representations and Online Dictionary Learning: Problem Statement and Related Works

 \subsubsection{Low Rank and Robust Low Rank Approximation}

 Consider the model \eqref{eqn:source} and suppose that the columns of $X_p$ can each be represented as a linear combination of some $r$ linearly independent vectors, implying that $X_p$ is a matrix of rank $r$.
 Now, different separation techniques may be employed depending on our assumptions of $X_u$.
-Perhaps the simplest case is where $X_u$ is random noise (e.g., having entries that are iid zero-mean Gaussian); in this case, the problem amounts to a denoising problem, which can be solved using ideas from low-rank matrix approximation.
+Perhaps the simplest case is where the elements of $X_u$ are iid zero-mean Gaussian random variables; in this case, the problem amounts to a denoising problem, which can be solved using ideas from low-rank matrix approximation.
 In particular, it is well-known that the approximation $\widehat{X}_p$ obtained via the truncated (to rank $r$) singular value decomposition (SVD) of $X$ is a solution of the optimization